Australian Furniture Design

 Pioneers of the midcentury Australian Furniture Industry.

-In the lead up to Australia Day 2016, we’re paying homage to some of the most influential Australian furniture designers from the mid-century era.
+We’re paying homage to some of the most influential Australian furniture designers from the mid-century era.

 These designers were pioneers of the furniture industry, redirecting the spirit of inventive vigour from the war years towards a new goal, a modernist dream to improve lives through good design.